elastic/elastic-agent/docs/component-specs.md

 The `version` key must be present and must equal 2 (to distinguish from the older version 1 schema that is no longer supported).

 `inputs` is a list of input types this component can run, and `shippers` is a list of shipper types this component can run.
+Each configured input and shipper also has its own list of `outputs` that it supports, but the spec file only tracks the list of supported types, and the rest comes from the [Agent policy](agent-policy.md).

 Most configuration fields are shared between inputs and shippers.
 The next section lists all valid fields, noting where there are differences between the two cases.